Loading...

 Beyond Individual Skills

-Traditionally, it has been assumed that the best athletes are naturally the best candidates to become instructors, or that soldiers are the best strategists in war, but is this assumption always correct?
+Tradition assumes the best athletes are the best candidates to become instructors.
+It also assumes soldiers are the best strategists in war.
+But is this assumption always correct?
 Daniel Coyle's book "The Talent Code: Greatness Isn't Born.
 It's Grown.
-Here's How" casts doubt on this matter, challenging the notion that skill as an athlete guarantees the ability as a coach.
-This article explores this paradox and examines why being an expert athlete does not always translate into being the best instructor in that sport.
+Here's How" casts doubt on this matter.
+It challenges the notion that skill as an athlete guarantees the ability as a coach.
+This article explores this paradox.
+It examines why being an expert athlete does not always translate into being the best instructor in that sport.

 Contrast: an expert performer with a trophy whose implicit skill does not automatically transfer, versus an expert instructor breaking a skill into simple steps at a whiteboard.